 Responding to Allegations Against Professionals Who Hold Positions of Trust

-- We know how to deter those who confidently apply for jobs in our organisations, purely to get easy access to children, their children, to abuse them.
+- You know how to deter those who confidently apply for jobs in our organisations, purely to get easy access to vulnerable parents, their children or young people

-- Practitioners in the team challenge each other, rather than close ranks.
+- All members of your organisation including: trustees, governors and practitioners within the team challenge each other, rather than close ranks

-- We know who to contact if an allegation is made against a member of our practitioner team, including what should happen if that allegation concerns the Head of Service, Manager and/or Proprietor/Owner.
+- You know your procedural responsibility if an allegation is made against a member of your practitioner team, including what should happen if that allegation concerns the Head of Service, Manager and/or Proprietor/Owner.

 This course is being offered face -to-face 'live' in a COVID-19-secure setting in Central London.